 Please see the recipe card for the full, printable recipe with all of the details.

-2. Cream together the butter and sugars.
-In a large bowl, use a stand mixer or a hand mixer and beat the softened butter and sugars on medium speed until combined and creamy, about 2 minutes.
+Step 2: Cream together the butter and sugars.
+In a large bowl, use a stand mixer or a hand mixer with a paddle attachment and beat the softened butter and sugars on medium speed until combined and creamy, about 2 minutes.

-3. Add eggs and vanilla.
+Step 3: Add eggs and vanilla.
 Add the eggs and vanilla extract; mix on high until fully combined.
-Scrape down the sides and bottom of the bowl as needed.
+Scrape down the sides of the bowl as needed.

 Tips for recipe success